-We assume that workflow logs are protected and are not tampered.
+We assume that the workflow code does not change often and that the workflow logs are protected and are not tampered.
 We also assume that an attacker may exploit the vulnerabilities in the workflow to modify the workflow tasks and/or the communication between two tasks to alter scientific results.
-In addition, an attacker can attack workflow systems using Denial Of Service (DOS) attacks.
-We consider two types of anomaly situations: (1) Level-1 anomalies: anomalies resulting from direct attacks or malfunctions of DATAVIEW; (2) Level-2 anomalies: attacks that attempt to hide the true intent of an attack and confound the anomaly detection model.
+In addition, an attacker can attack the workflow systems using the Denial Of Services(DOS) attack.

+We classify anomaly situations into the following two categories: (1) Level-1 anomalies: anomalies resulted from direct attacks or malfunctions of DATAVIEW; (2) Level-2 anomalies: attacks that attempt to hide the true intent of an attack and confound the anomaly detection model.